mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 you also add it to the `backup` array in the `PKGBUILD`.
 This instructs pacman to not replace the file during an upgrade if the user has modified it at all.
-But we don't want this for our package - rather, we want to treat config files as any other package file so that it is replaced on an upgrade.
+But we don't want this for our package - rather, we want to treat config files as any other package file ensuring it gets replaced on an upgrade.
 We do this to stop the configs from drifting apart at the risk of losing some changes to one system if you don't add those changes back to the package.

 Some packages don't drop a default config, while others will read and merge all files inside a certain directory.
-These types of packages are easy to add configs for, we just add the file to our package and let packman place it in the correct place.
+These types of packages are easy to add configs for, we just add the file to our package and let pacman place it in the correct place.
 To do this place the configs you want next to the `PKGBUILD` and add it to the `sources` array with a corresponding entry in `md5sum` or `sha256sum` (or equivalent) arrays.
 Then add an `install` line in the `package`